MicrosoftDocs/power-platform/power-platform/admin/free-storage-space.md

 All data will be deleted in an asynchronous background system job.

-See the next section for how to monitor the status of audit delete jobs in the Power Platform admin center.
+To monitor the status of audit delete jobs, see the next section.

-#### Monitor the status of audit delete jobs
+#### Monitor the status of audit delete jobs in the Power Platform admin center

 1. In the Power Platform admin center, select an environment.